openvinotoolkit/open_model_zoo/demos/python_demos/image_inpainting_demo/README.md

   -ar, --auto_mask_random
                         Optional.
 Use automatic (non-interactive) mode with
                         random mask for inpainting (with parameters set by -p, -mbw, -mk and -mv).
-Cannot be used together with -am.
+Cannot be used together with -ac.
 ```

 To run the demo, you can use public or pretrained models.
 You can download the pretrained models with the OpenVINO&trade; [Model Downloader](../../../tools/downloader/README.md).